WYCR

-WYCR (98.5 FM, "Rocky 98.5") is a commercial radio station that is licensed to serve York and Hanover, Pennsylvania.
+WYCR (98.5 MHz, "Rocky 98-5") is a commercial FM radio station that is licensed to serve York and Hanover, Pennsylvania.
 The station is owned by Forever Media, through licensee FM Radio Licenses, LLC, and broadcasts a classic rock format.
 Its broadcast tower is located near Hanover at.

 WYCR programming is simulcast on sister station WRKY and WRKY's translator on 92.5 MHz in Lancaster, Pennsylvania.

 WYCR airs Nights with Alice Cooper on weekdays and The House of Hair with Dee Snider on Saturdays.

 History

 The Federal Communications Commission granted Radio Hanover, Inc. a construction permit for the station on June 15, 1960, with the WHVR-FM call sign.
 The station was granted its first license on December 27, 1962, by which time the call sign had been changed to WYCR.